BanklessDAO/bounty-board/README.md

 This is a scrappy MVP mirroring the status of the BountyBoard project.

-**BountyBoard** is an application that allows users to add bounties to a mongodb databse, and view all such bounties.
+**BountyBoard** is an application that allows users to create and view bounties.
 They can also delete it or edit it anytime.

 ## Configuration (copied from next.js example README's)